-Through Shelter We Empower – we’re a hand up and not a hand out, so we work with qualified homeowner partners that agree to repay a no interest mortgage.
+Through Shelter We Empower – we’re a hand up and not a handout, so we work with qualified homeowner partners that agree to repay a no-interest affordable mortgage.
 Habitat for Humanity changes the lives of homeowners for generations to come.
 In addition to no-interest monthly mortgage payments, partners agree to invest hours of their own labor (Sweat Equity), attend financial literacy classes, and save for a small down payment.

 What is Sweat Equity?

 Sweat Equity is time homeowner partners invest as part of our partnership together.
-Typically, single homeowners invest 200 hours and couples invest 400 hours.
+Typically, single homeowners invest 200 hours and a 2-adult household invests 400 hours.
 Sweat Equity hours can be earned through building on our build sites, working in the ReStore, participating in fundraising activities, public speaking, and attending financial literacy classes.
 Children can also participate with hours earned for school achievements.

 How do I get an application to apply?